liatrio-chef/tomcat-liatrio/README.md

 tomcat-liatrio Cookbook
 ========================
-A wrapper cookbook that installs and configures tomcat.
-Berkshelf is used to satisfy cookbook dependencies with Vagrant.
+A wrapper cookbook that installs and configures tomcat to be used with other *-liatrio cookbooks to form a pipeline.

+* The tomcat user is given an SSH public key from jenkins-liatrio cookbook to allow deploying the petclinic application via SCP after successful build.

 Requirements
 ------------